nixworks/public/index.md

 Helicopter crashed three minutes before arriving at Dieng Plateau, the popular tourist area where the eruption on Sunday injured at least 10

 ### [Amid growing tensions between China and India and Bhutan over the Doklam tri-junction, a spokesman on behalf of Bhutan via ''India Today'' urges India and China to "de-escalate the situation at the border and bring back normalcy".
 India and China have been locked in a military stand-off at the Doklam tri-junction since late June. ''[http://indiatoday.intoday.in/story/china-bhutan-india-doka-la-tensions-thimphu/1/992752.html (India Today)]''](/news/2017/07/3/amid-growing-tensions-between-china-and-india-and-bhutan-over-the-doklam-tri-junction-a-spokesman-on-behalf-of-bhutan-via-india-today-u.md)
-_Context: Bhutan, Bhutan-China relations, China, China-India relations, Doklam tri-junction, India, India Today_
+_Context: Bhutan, Bhutan-China relations, China-India relations, Chinese, Doklam tri-junction, India, India Today_

 ### [The Greek Coast Guard opens fire on a Turkish-flagged cargo vessel in the Aegean Sea. ](/news/2017/07/3/the-greek-coast-guard-opens-fire-on-a-turkish-flagged-cargo-vessel-in-the-aegean-sea.md)
 The captain of a Turkishfreight ship on Monday said the Greek coast guard opened fire onhis vessel after he refused an order to dock at a port in theAegean Sea.